 AG Corps HOF & DMOC Classes of 2010

-LTG (Ret) Allen K. Ono guided the implementation of the Army’s first automated administrative system, by overseeing the prototype fielding of the Installation Integrated Administrative Support System (IIADSS) at Fort Benning, GA.
-The IADSS was the Army’s first wholly automated administrative system that integrated all areas of office administration and management.
+LTG (Ret) Allen K. Ono guided the implementation of the Army’s first automated administrative system by overseeing the prototype fielding of the Installation Integrated Administrative Support System (IIADSS) at Fort Benning, GA.
+The IADSS was the Army’s first wholly automated administrative system that integrated all office administration and management areas.
 IIADSS combined word processing, internal communications, text and data processing, photo composition, and micrographics into one system designed to improve the efficiency and effectiveness of administrative support at a significantly lower cost.
-The Military Postal Service Agency (MPSA) was formally organized on 1 June 1980, to serve as the single Department of Defense point of contact with the U.S. Postal Service on military postal service policy and operations.
-LTG (Ret) Ono served as the MPSA’s first Executive Director, streamlining operations and improving worldwide postal support for all military services through effective planning, programming, and budgeting in spite of rapidly escalating postal costs.
+The Military Postal Service Agency (MPSA) was formally organized on 1 June 1980 to serve as the single Department of Defense point of contact with the U.S. Postal Service on military postal service policy and operations.
+LTG (Ret) Ono served as the MPSA’s first Executive Director, streamlining operations and improving worldwide postal support for all military services through effective planning, programming, and budgeting despite rapidly escalating postal costs.

 LTG (Ret) Frederick E. Vollrath was the second Adjutant General’s Corps officer appointed to the rank of Lieutenant General in 220 years of Army history, and the first appointed to that grade having served his entire Army career of 35 years as an Adjutant General’s Corps officer.
 While LTG (Ret) Vollrath has had a significant impact in all of his AG assignments, one of his greatest impacts was during his four years, starting in 1988, as the Director, Enlisted Personnel Management Directorate (EPMD), United States Total Army Personnel Command, Alexandria, VA.
 At EPMD he provided the leadership and management for the Total Army Enlisted force build-up to support Desert Shield and Desert Storm.
 Following the war’s success, LTG (Ret) Vollrath was equally successful in the immediate drawdown of the Army by over 400,000 Soldiers.
-Throughout this turbulent period, the combat readiness of the Army was maintained at historic levels concurrent with special care for Soldiers and their Families.
+The Army’s combat readiness was maintained at historic levels throughout this turbulent period, concurrent with special care for Soldiers and their Families.
 LTG (Ret) Vollrath’s success was recognized when he was awarded the Distinguished Service Medal, a decoration unusual for his rank at the time.

 COL (Ret) Frank C. Foster, Jr., is considered the founding father of the Adjutant General’s Corps “Regiment” when the Army’s Regimental System was first established.
-He meticulously organized and activated the Adjutant General’s Corps Regiment on 17 June 1987, and at the time celebrated the 212th anniversary of the Army’s AG Corps.
+He meticulously organized and activated the Adjutant General’s Corps Regiment on 17 June 1987 and, at the time, celebrated the 212th anniversary of the Army’s AG Corps.
 Corresponding with the AG Corps Regimental activation, COL (Ret) Foster also planned, coordinated, and activated the Adjutant General’s Corps Regimental Association (AGCRA), which serves as the Army’s Human Resources (HR) professional organization that we know today.
-Following AGCRA’s activation, in 1988 COL (Ret) Foster launched “1775”, the AGCRA journal, which is still is in publication today.
+Following AGCRA’s activation in 1988 COL (Ret) Foster launched “1775”, the AGCRA Journal, which is still in publication today.
 The Regimental Association was designed to promote the Corps, bring Army HR professionals together, and serve as a professional network to mentor and educate AG Soldiers and Civilians.
 Through his action, COL (Ret) Foster played a significant role in renewing the Corps’ history and bringing the traditions back to the AG School and at the time Fort Benjamin Harrison.

 CW5 (Ret) Antonio B. Eclavea holds the honor of having served as the most senior Chief Warrant Officer in the United States Army.
-Spanning over 90 years of history, the Warrant Officer Corps is regarded as being the most competent and experienced of their profession.
-The CW5 grade was created in 1992 in order to retain the most senior and most experienced Warrant Officers in service.
+Spanning over 90 years of history, the Warrant Officer Corps is regarded as the most competent and experienced in its profession.
+The CW5 grade was created in 1992 to retain the most senior and experienced Warrant Officers.
 CW5 (Ret) Eclavea maintains the distinction of being the first Army Warrant Officer to be promoted to CW5 in the Adjutant General’s Corps.
-He serves as the standard-bearer for every warrant officer in the U.S. Army.
+He serves as the standard-bearer for every Warrant Officer in the U.S. Army.

-SGM Larry Strickland made significant and sustained contributions to the U.S. Army Adjutant General’s Corps during a thirty-year Army career.
-He held a variety of positions throughout his career to include Personnel Sergeant, First Sergeant, Engineer Branch Sergeant Major, culminating with the demanding position of the Army’s Deputy Chief of Staff for Personnel (DCSPER) Sergeant Major.
+During his thirty-year Army career, SGM Larry Strickland made significant and sustained contributions to the U.S. Army Adjutant General’s Corps.
+He held various positions throughout his career, including Personnel Sergeant, First Sergeant, Engineer Branch Sergeant Major, culminating with the demanding position of the Army’s Deputy Chief of Staff for Personnel (DCSPER) Sergeant Major.
 He was an advisor to the Sergeant Major of the Army on all inquiries concerning enlisted personnel policies.
 SGM Strickland was an acknowledged AG professional and served as the Army’s personnel expert on DA Level Task committees that developed the Army’s vision for a new NCO Corps.
 The Larry Strickland Educational Leadership Award (SELA) honors the memory of SGM Strickland, a victim of the September 11th terrorist attack on the Pentagon while he served as the DCSPER SGM; he represents all Soldiers and civilians lost in the global war on terrorism.

 Mr. John J. Dinnien served as an Army Civilian employee for 50 excellent years as part of the US Army’s Adjutant General’s Corps.
-His extended Family was the Soldiers of our great Army and he spent his entire life taking care of them.
+His extended Family was the Soldiers of our great Army, and he spent his entire life caring for them.
 Mr. Dinnien established the USAREUR AG Liaison Office in Heidelberg, Germany, and its counterpart in Alexandria, VA, which provided personnel services to Soldiers for well over 30 years.
 The Liaison Office was the primary source of communication between the USAREUR AG and Headquarters, Department of the Army (HQDA).
-Mr. Dinnien also established the General Officer Management Office (GOMO), Europe.
-He coordinated with DA GOMO every day and personally completed all general officer personnel actions for USAREUR.
-When presented by a personnel issue, whether a Private or General, Mr. Dinnien gave each and every Soldier the same degree of care, respect, and urgency.
+Mr. Dinnien also established the General Officer Management Office (GOMO) in Europe.
+He coordinated with DA GOMO daily and personally completed all general officer personnel actions for USAREUR.
+When presented with a personnel issue, whether a Private or General, Mr. Dinnien gave every Soldier the same degree of care, respect, and urgency.
 Taking care of Soldiers was his watchword, his daily goal, and the standard he lived by.
 His selfless service and commitment as a member of the AG Corps and to Soldiers and their Families was second to none.
 Before becoming a civilian in the AG Corps, Mr. Dinnien served in WWII as an Enlisted Soldier with the 7th Army and USAREUR HQs.
-This would be the beginning of a long and fruitful career in the Army’s human resources community.
+This would begin a long and fruitful career in the Army’s human resources community.

 AG Corps Distinguished Member of the Corps (DMOC)